Children’s Rights – Camilla Jenkins email@example.com 917.971.1784

 DLA Piper – Josh Epstein firstname.lastname@example.org 212.776.3838

-The class action lawsuit originally filed November 19 alleges that the Ohio Department of Jobs and Family Services (ODJFS), the agency responsible for the administration and oversight of the state’s child welfare system, is violating federal law, is refusing to comply with a 2017 court ruling establishing that the state must pay approved relative foster parents the same financial support it pays licensed non-relative foster parents, and seeks to compel the state to make such payments.
+The class action lawsuit alleges that the Ohio Department of Jobs and Family Services (ODJFS), the agency responsible for the administration and oversight of the state’s child welfare system, is violating federal law, irreparably harming children and putting an unfair financial strain on vulnerable families.
+The suit argues that ODJFS is refusing to comply with a 2017 ruling establishing that the state must pay approved relative foster parents the same financial support it pays licensed non-relative foster parents, and seeks to compel the state to make such payments.

 ABOUT RICHARD F. DAWAHARE

 Richard F. Dawahare has enjoyed a multi-faceted career since graduating from the University Of Kentucky College Of Law in 1979.
 He first worked as a merchant in the retail industry, starting with Macy’s and then 26 years with Dawahare’s until the company’s closing in the fall of 2008.
 He then began his legal career as a solo practitioner focusing on family and elder law.
 He serves as a Guardian ad Litem for children in DNA Court (Dependency, Neglect and Abuse), and represents wards and families in adult Guardianship proceedings.
 He also does veterans’ disability appeals and is a pro bono volunteer for the Fayette County Bar Association and AppalReD (Appalachian Research and Defense), representing former Eric Conn clients.
 Dawahare recently won a significant victory for children and their relative foster parents in a case that went to the United States Supreme Court, D.O. v.
 Glisson, 847 F.3d 374 (6th Cir.
 2017) cert. denied 138 S.Ct.
 316 (2017).

 ABOUT JAY R. LANGENBAHN